bbatsov/projectile/README.md

 The project cache is persistent and will be preserved during Emacs restarts.

+You can purge an individual file from the cache with `M-x projectile-purge-file-from-cache` or an entire directory with `M-x projectile-purge-dir-from-cache`.

 #### Using Projectile everywhere

 If you want Projectile to be usable in every directory (even without the presence of project file):